 To what extent is the data socially constructed?

 Here’s a paradox about working with data: some of these deep questions may not be fully answerable if the data was collected by someone other than yourself, especially if that person came from a distant place, or time period, or a different position in a social hierarchy.
 But even if you cannot fully answer these questions, don’t let that stop you from asking good questions about the origins, context, and underlying meaning of your data.
-Our job is to tell true and meaningful stories with data, but that process begins by clarifying what we know—and what we don’t know—can we begin to recognize the limitations of the data.
-When you create visualizations, your job is also to acknowledge the limitations of the data by making thoughtful decisions about its design, and how you describe what it does—and does not—tell us.
-We’ll return to these topics when discussing chart design in Chapter 6, and sometimes we need to acknowledge uncertainty in our data stories, as we’ll discuss in Chapter 15.
+Our job is to tell true and meaningful stories with data, but that process begins by clarifying what we know—and what we don’t know—about the information we’ve gathered.
+Sometimes we can visually depict its limitations through error bars, as you’ll learn in the chart design in Chapter 6, and sometimes we need to acknowledge uncertainty in our data stories, as we’ll discuss in Chapter 15.

 This chapter reviewed two broad questions that everyone should ask during the early stages of their visualization project: Where can I find data? and What do I really know about it?
 We broke down both questions into more specific parts to develop your knowledge and skills in guiding questions for your search, engaging with debates over public and private data, masking and aggregating sensitive data, navigating open data repositories, sourcing data origins, recognizing bad data, and questioning your data more deeply than its surface level.
 Remember these lessons as you leap into the next few chapters on cleaning data and creating interactive charts and maps.
 We’ll come back to related issues on this topic in Chapter 14: Detect Lies and Reduce Bias.